TrellixVulnTeam/swahilipython_SCMU/Doc/howto/functional.rst

 that can compute a key value for each element returned by the iterable.
 If you don't supply a key function, the key is simply each element itself.

-:func:`~itertools.groupby` collects all the consecutive elements from the underlying iterable that have the same key value, and returns a stream of 2-tuples containing a key value and an iterator for the elements with that key.
+:func:`~itertools.groupby` collects all the consecutive elements kutoka the underlying iterable that have the same key value, and returns a stream of 2-tuples containing a key value and an iterator for the elements with that key.